jacob-macleod/Timely/README.md

 # Timely
 Timely is a Productivity Timer (with analytics for users with an account)

-Timely is self-hosted, but you can try it out on repl.it (See usage)
+Timely is self-hosted, and you are free to host it as a public server.

 ## Status
 **Finished**